Al-aqua/intro-to-ai-lapman/src/chapter_2.md

 ---

-> **Next Chapter Preview:** In Chapter 3, we’ll explore advanced Prolog concepts like backtracking, the Cut operator, and solving more complex problems like puzzles and games.
+> **Next Lab Preview:** In Lab 3, we’ll explore advanced Prolog concepts like backtracking, the Cut operator, and solving more complex problems like puzzles and games.